1995parham/jfrog-artifactory-clearner/README.md

 - Support for multiple repositories and images in a single configuration
 - Specify repository/image combinations for fine-grained control
+- Per-image configuration for `days_old` and `keep_minimum` settings
 - Remove images older than a specified number of days
 - Always keep a minimum number of recent tags per image
+- Configuration review table displayed at startup
 - Dry-run mode to preview deletions before executing
 - Simple TOML-based configuration
 - Clear logging and summary statistics